 The Generation 5 Glock, of course, has this same barrel.
 Magazine wise both guns also feature witness holes for every round and a bright orange follower that makes it easy to track the round count in your weapon.

 Lastly, both guns use the Glock safe action system that provides three total safeties to prevent accidental discharge unless the trigger is pulled.
 These are all passive safeties, and the guns both lack manual safeties.

 The Glock 19 does have an accessory rail that allows you to attach lights and lasers to your gun easily.
 The rail is a much easier system than the custom made options for railless guns.
 You can attach lights from any company that uses Picatinny rails, which is all of them.

 The Glock 48 is rail-less, but this makes sense since the gun is designed for concealed carry and not for duty use.
 The Glock 19 works in both roles well.

-The Glock 48 is strictly an iron sight weapon.
-This isn’t a bad thing, and again it creates a smaller weapon overall.
+The Glock 48 also has an MOS version.
+An in-depth Glock 48 MOS review is available on our blog.
 Both weapons are easy to use and packed with all the modern features any modern pistol should have.

-In terms of control, the guns are simple and easy to control.
-This includes rapid fire.
-The muzzle flip and rearward recoil is limited, and the guns are perfect for defensive shooting.
+In terms of control, guns are simple and easy to control.
+This includes rapid-fire.
+The muzzle flip and rearward recoil are limited, and the guns are perfect for defensive shooting.
 Both guns are remarkably reliable, almost to a fault.
 It doesn’t matter how filthy they are, or how cheap the ammo is these guns will work.

 The Glock 48 is perfect for IWB carry (in the right Glock 48 holsters) and adds a new layer into comfortable and concealed carry.
 The Glock 19, in my opinion, is better suited for OWB carry, but the right Glock 19 holsters make it an excellent IWB candidate too.